junaidhas/sportsteam_generator/README.md

 # sportsteam_generator
-Create a random sports team from your hometown
+Create a random sports team name from your hometown